danengle/hubot-hall/README.md

 1. Configure it:

-      You will need to set a configuration variable if you are hosting on the free Heroku plan.
+      You will need to set a configuration variable if you are hosting on the free Heroku plan (if you haven't already done so).

         % heroku config:add HEROKU_URL=http://soothing-mists-4567.herokuapp.com